anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3"></a>
 ##  4.3 Storage Extensions
-Multiple non-ephemeral storage volumes can be attached to virtual computes (*replace with decided term*) for persistent data storage.
-Each of those volumes can be configured with the required performance catagories (*storage performance prfiles*).
+Multiple non-ephemeral storage volumes can be attached to virtual computes  for persistent data storage.
+Each of those volumes can be configured with the required performance category.

 .conf	|Read IO/s	|Write IO/s	Read |Throughput (MB/s)	|Write Throughput (MB/s)
 ---|---|---|---|---